 17 ABILITY OF TRANSFORMERS TO WITHSTAND EXTERNAL SHORT CIRCUIT

-The performance of transformer under external short-circuit conditions shall be in accordance with IS 2026 (Part 5).
+The performance of transformer under external shortcircuit conditions shall be in accordance with IS 2026 (Part 5).

 18 EFFICIENCY AND REGULATION

 When statements of efficiency and regulations are required they shall be based on specified loading at the rated kVA and unity power factor and computed in accordance with Annex B and Annex C respectively.